 The Family and Medical Leave Act of 1993 makes it possible for employees to keep their jobs secure while undergoing addiction treatment.
-What does one need to know about FMLA, and how does it apply to rehabilitation?
+What do you need to know about FMLA, and how does it apply to addiction treatment?
 Read to know more.

-One of the major concerns of people thinking about addiction treatment is job security.
-If they’re deciding to go through inpatient rehabilitation, this means that they need to take a hiatus from their jobs.
+One of the major concerns of those who are thinking about addiction treatment is job security.
+If they’re deciding to go through inpatient rehab, this means that they need to take a hiatus from their jobs.
 However, this thought leaves many hesitant because they don’t have a guarantee of employment once they resume their routines.
 Thankfully, the FMLA leave for rehab was created to cover employee rights.

 What Is FMLA?

-The Family and Medical Leave Act provides employees with eligible status to have unpaid leave without losing their jobs.
+The Family and Medical Leave Act provides eligible employees to have unpaid leave without losing their jobs.
 The FMLA covers absences that are related to medical and family issues, which is usually in conjunction with and continuation of health insurance coverage if it was provided initially by the employer.

 What is the eligibility for FMLA?